-Source: IRENA.

-However, the maximum development potential obtained from this analysis across the country and the four cities should be interpreted with caution in light of the following limitations:
+Source: Base map (OpenStreetMap); suitability scoring and areas (IRENA).
+Disclaimer: The boundaries shown on these maps do not imply any official endorsement or acceptance by IRENA.
+However, the maximum development potential obtained from this analysis across the country should be interpreted with caution in light of the following limitations:

-- 1. Proximity to a transmission line does not mean that a connection is assured, as it may already be operating at its maximum carrying capacity. - 2.
+- Proximity to a transmission line does not mean that a connection is assured, as it may already be operating at its maximum carrying capacity. - 2.
 Protected areas do not necessarily have the same level of protection and sometimes local authorities reverse areas' protected status. - Project development will most likely not occur in vast unoccupied areas of land in the foreseeable future owing to their distance from infrastructure and population centres. - 4.
 Other factors, such as air density, surface roughness, terrain complexity and wind direction, could significantly influence the electricity output of a wind farm.
 More in-depth studies must be carried out to further screen areas, using criteria beyond annual average wind speeds and the other parameters highlighted in this study.